lakshya-dhariwal/ZKGatedMeeting/zkMeetups/README.md

-# zkMeetup - Virtual meetups the web3 way
+# GatedMeetings - Virtual meetings the web3 way

-### zkMeetup is a privacy-focused gated event hosting platform
+### GatedMeetings is a privacy-focused gated event hosting platform

 We utilize zk proofs for user eligibility.
 Included with features such as allows listing (implemented using FVM) and NFT gating.
-The platform provides a secure and private environment for hosting virtual meetups.
+The platform provides a secure and private environment for hosting virtual meetings.

 ### Features
 - Privacy-focused gated event hosting platform